How to Write Text on YouTube Thumbnails That Actually Gets Read

 On mobile, thumbnails render as small as 120–168px wide.
 That tiny rectangle is where your text needs to work.
 If it's not readable at that size, it's either too small or there's too much of it.

 The test is simple: zoom out until your thumbnail is the size of a postage stamp.
 Can you still read every word?
 If not, increase the font size, reduce the word count, or both.
+This sounds basic.
+You'd be surprised how many creators skip it.
 Designing at 1280×720 and only checking at that resolution is one of the most common thumbnail mistakes that kill CTR.

 Contrast and Outlines for Any Background

 White text with a dark stroke works on virtually any background.
-It's the single most reliable combination for thumbnail legibility because the outline separates the letterforms from whatever colours sit behind them.
+It's the most reliable combination for thumbnail legibility because the outline separates the letterforms from whatever colours sit behind them.
+Most creators overcomplicate this.

 Avoid placing text directly on busy, detailed areas of the image.
 Use colour blocks, drop shadows, or semi-transparent overlays to create a clean text zone.
-For deeper guidance on making colours work at thumbnail scale, read about colour contrast principles for thumbnails.
+For more on making colours work at thumbnail scale, read about colour contrast principles for thumbnails.

 Placement: Where the Eye Lands

-Left-aligned or bottom-third placement works best for Western viewers because we read left to right, top to bottom.
-Placing text in these zones means it falls naturally into the viewer's scan path without requiring extra effort.
+Left-aligned or bottom-third placement works best for Western viewers.
+We read left to right, top to bottom.
+Text in these zones falls naturally into the scan path without extra effort.

 One critical rule: avoid the bottom-right corner.
-YouTube overlays the video duration badge there, and any text you place in that zone gets partially or fully obscured.
-It's wasted space — plan your layout around it.
+YouTube overlays the video duration badge there, and any text in that zone gets partially or fully hidden.
+That space is dead.
+Plan your layout around it.

 What to Avoid

-- Duplicating the video title — the title already appears beneath the thumbnail
+• Duplicating the video title.
+It already appears right beneath the thumbnail.

 Browse our thumbnail design guides for more on building thumbnails that convert.